Bad thought: My student hates me.

 Next time you suspect someone doesn't like you, tell yourself that you might well be this person's secret hero.

-Note: My difficult student’s favorable evaluation made it so much easier to take the next person's, in which a different student wrote, "When I found out she was just a teaching assistant, I understood why she's such a moron!"
+Note: My difficult student’s favorable evaluation made it so much easier to take the next one, in which a student wrote, "When I found out she was just a teaching assistant, I understood why she's such a moron!"